_ ___ _ _ _ _ _ __ __ _ _ _

 Temple of George Harrison |

 The Beatles – more famous than Jesus?
-Think about the amount of $whatever associated with them – money spent, energy spent, eyeballs viewed, etc. – and it’s staggering and larger than most, if not all, organized Religions.
+Think about the amount of $whatever associated with them – money spent, energy spent, eyeballs viewed, etc. – and it's staggering and larger than most, if not all, organized Religions.
 In terms of collective consciousness, is anything else bigger?
 John, Paul, George, and Ringo spent their early years (pre-1964) perfecting music that made people go crazy emotionally, then went to India and fully immersed themselves in eastern thought.
 Ravi Shankar taught them, mostly George, how to communicate feeling in music.
 The seven albums produced after these two things – Rubber Soul / Revolver, Sgt.
-Pepper’s Lonely Hearts Club Band / Yellow Submarine, The White Album, Abbey Road, and Let It Be – are some of the best albums of all time by any measure.
+Pepper's Lonely Hearts Club Band / Yellow Submarine, The White Album, Abbey Road, and Let It Be – are some of the best albums of all time by any measure.
 One of the last songs they recorded as The Beatles was I Me Mine – do a deep dive on that song and you get the point-of-view from George Harrison, who was dissolving his ego while transcending capitalism and materialism.
 The egos he may have been writing the song about were Paul McCartney and John Lennon – two of the most prolific songwriters of all time, who he learned from.
 One reason he left the band was he had a growing backlog of songs that would have taken an eternity to produce in The Beatles, which came out a few years later as All Things Must Pass – an album which contains the refined and combined wisdom of George and The Beatles.
 Many years later, in 2011, George Harrison: Living In the Material World, a documentary film co-produced and directed by Martin Scorsese was released.
-The Beatles, and George Harrison, were singing and yelling the secrets to life directly to the world, and nobody was listening because they were “stuck on the metaphors,” and because the message is encoded thorough their library of music, and one must find it to empower it.
-Thank goodness to Guru George, who left us breadcrumbs! |
+The Beatles, and George Harrison, were singing and yelling the secrets to life directly to the world, and nobody was listening because they were "stuck on the metaphors," and because the message is encoded through their library of music, and one must find it to empower it.
+Thank goodness to Guru George, who left us breadcrumbs!
+What Harrison did – which very few people have done at that scale – is what the Greeks called the Orphic transmission.
+Orpheus descended into the underworld and came back with music.
+Harrison descended into the most successful entertainment machine in human history and came back with the Vedas encoded in pop songs.
+He went inward when every incentive was to stay on the surface.
+While My Guitar Gently Weeps was a lament for the sleeping world.
+My Sweet Lord was a mantra.
+All Things Must Pass was a teaching on impermanence so clear a child could absorb it without knowing what they'd absorbed.
+That's the Orphic transmission.
+Not doctrine.
+Not argument.
+Music. |

 Bibliography (Work In Progress) |